OpenVPN/openvpn3-linux/docs/openvpn3-autoload.md

 An `.autoload` file consists of several sections and all sections and properties within any section are optional.

-## WARNING!
-This spec is under development and it may change.
-The reference implementation at any time will be the `openvpn3-autoload` Python script.
-And there might be features described in this document which is not implemented yet.

 ## Main section: autostart